jameskolce/postcss-pe/README.md

 **Notes:**
 - If you don't set an explicit parent font-size, this plugin will use the font-size in the root element. `:root` by default.
 - If there is no font-size declaration in the root element, then `16px` will be assumed.
+- if you set `followRuleFontSize: true`, you will use the font-size declared in each css `rule`.

 ## Options